Internet Marketing, Pay Per Click, Tutorials,

 A reporting feature for Google Analytics, Google launched it in 2015.
 Designed to provide advertisers with support, it can help them identify visits that are much more likely to convert, says CMS Wire.
-It’s an excellent tool that can be used side by side with Google AdWords.
+It’s an excellent tool that can be used side by side with Google Ads.

 What’s the Difference?

 You might think this feature might be redundant, given current Google Analytic measurements.
 However, unlike Google Analytics metrics that are based on the actions taken by consumers on the site, Smart Goals generates results produced by a machine, with results based on thousands of sites that use Google Analytics.
 These companies share conversion data that has already been anonymized.

 Key factors responsible for high conversion rate have been identified, analysed and distilled.
 These factors include:

 - The length of the session